-- Clothes.
+- · Clothes.

 - Shoes/Belts.

-- Toys.
+- Tovs.

+- Books (softcovers can be recycled in the blue bin).

-blue bin right next to where gifts are unwrapped.
+To make holiday sorting easier, have a trash bag and blue bin right next to where gifts are unwrapped.
 Make a game of it and educate your friends and family!

 Have questions about what can be recycled throughout the year?
 Visit OCRRA.org and use the "How do I get rid of..." search bar at the top of the page for answers.

 Chanel Quail can be reached at cquail@ocrra.org.